Tianjin Economic-Technological Development Area: Location

 Located in the Binhai New Area of Tianjin Municipality, TEDA is around 40 minutes from downtown Tianjin, 30 minutes from the Tianjin Binhai International Airport and 5 minutes away from the Tianjin Port.
 The Binhai Mass Transit rapid transit system was introduced in 2004 to reduce travel time between Tianjin downtown and TEDA.

 There is an increasing expatriate population in TEDA, supported by the International School of Tianjin which is accredited by both WASC and CIS.
 The school Teda International School was established in 1995.
 Teda International School offers a curriculum based on United States standards.
 The school is authorized by the College Board to offer the Advanced Placement (AP) program, and examinations, and is an authorized SAT and TOEFL testing center.

 TEDA is also home to the Tianjin TEDA Maple Leaf International School (TTMLIS), formerly called Harbor View School.
 TTMLIS is a member of Maple Leaf Education Systems, whose flagship school is located in the Dalian Development Area of the city of Dalian, Liaoning.

 Economy

+According to Benchmarkia, the Tianjin Economic-Technological Development Area has the highest total investment among all industrial parks worldwide.
 Tingyi (Cayman Islands) Holding Corporation has its corporate headquarters in the TEDA.